-100 77 4 114 4 6

-109. Voting rights in meeting of

-1) A creditor shall be entitled to vote at every meeting of the creditors in respect of the repayment plan in accordance with voting share assigned to him.
-2) The resolution professional shall determine voting share to be assigned to each creditor in the manners specified by the Board.
-3) A creditor shall not be entitled to vote in respect of a debt for an unliquidated amount.
-4) A creditor shall not be entitled to vote in a meeting of the creditors if he - a) is not a creditor mentioned in the list of creditors under section 104; or b) is an associate of the debtor.
-The F prepare including abstaine vote in debtained vote in the meeting of the creditor shall by elect the meeting the meeting of the creditors in the condition of the creditors if he - a) is not a creditor mentioned in the list of creditors under section 104; or b) is an associate of the debtor.
-The F prepare including abstaine vote in debtained vote in a betained vote in debtained and stained vote in the prepare including abstained vote in debtained Resolution Professional shall minutes of the meeting, g who voted for, against or d from voting on the items put to the meeting.
-I circulate the minutes of meeting ronic means to all participants of sting within forty-eight hours of clusion of the meeting.
-I con Professional to assign voting excentage to each creditor in the specified by the board.
-I con Professional to ensure that reditor eligible to vote shall vote elitors not entitled to vote shall not per provisions of section 109.
-I con Professional to ensure that an all appointed as a proxy on behalf reditor shall not be an associate of antor.
-I care the sheet representing the share of each creditor as per the d claim amount.
-I cof voting by proxy, RP shall form C from the creditor, duly ed at least twenty-four hours the meeting of creditors as per of IBBI (Insolvency Resolution for personal guarantor to the te Debtors) Regulations, 2019.
-I con Professional to ensure of voting window for atleast 24 om the circulation of the minutes culation of voting results within four hours of the conclusion of Facing technical difficulties in case of e-voting proposed for agenda items.
+No person other than participants and any other person whose presence is required by RP, shall be allowed access to the meeting without the permission of RP.
+The resolution professional may for a sufficient cause, if need arises, adjourn the meeting of the creditors for a period of not more than seven days at a time.
+109. Voting rights in meeting of creditors.
+1. A creditor shall be entitled to vote at every meeting of the creditors in respect of the repayment plan in accordance with voting share assigned to him.
+2. The resolution professional shall determine voting share to be assigned to each creditor in the manners specified by the Board.
+3. A creditor shall not be entitled to vote in respect of a debt for an unliquidated amount.
+4. A creditor shall not be entitled to vote in a meeting of the creditors if he- (a) is not a creditor mentioned in the list of creditors under section 104; or (b) is an associate of the debtor.
+The Resolution Professional shall prepare minutes of the meeting, including who voted for, against or abstained from voting on the items put to vote in the meeting.
+RP shall circulate the minutes of meeting by electronic means to all participants of the meeting within forty-eight hours of the conclusion of the meeting.
+Resolution Professional to assign voting share percentage to each creditor in the manner specified by the board.
+Resolution Professional to ensure that every creditor eligible to vote shall vote and creditors not entitled to vote shall not vote as per provisions of section 109.
+Resolution Professional to ensure that an individual appointed as a proxy on behalf of the creditor shall not be an associate of the guarantor.
+To prepare the sheet representing the voting share of each creditor as per the admitted claim amount.
+Facing technical difficulties in case of e-voting proposed for agenda items.
 Due to non-availability of information of guarantor like associates, relatives etc., it cannot be determined that whether the creditor is an associate of the debtor or not as mentioned in Section 109(4) of IB Code, 2016.
 To obtain unanimous consensus among the creditors on the proposed agenda items of the meeting.
-To prepare the minutes of meeting in a proper manner covering a. attendance of the creditors; b. the views of each and every creditor and detailed discussions on the agenda of the meeting; c. proposed resolution for meeting To appoint voting agency for conduct of e-voting among the creditors for the proposed agenda items in the meeting.
-To give sufficient time to the creditors to vote on the agenda items proposed to be passed/approved in the meeting.
+To prepare the minutes of meeting in a proper manner covering a. attendance of the creditors; the views of each and every creditor and detailed discussions on the agenda of the meeting; proposed resolution for meeting To appoint voting agency for conduct of e-voting among the creditors for the proposed agenda items in the meeting.
+To give sufficient time to the creditors to vote on the agenda items proposed to be passed/ approved in the meeting.
 To ensure proper voting facility and coordination with the creditors to make sure the voting of each and every creditor on agenda items proposed for voting.